georgetown-cset/eto-chip-explorer/data/readme.md

-This document summarizes analytic decisions made in the process of turning https://cset.georgetown.edu/wp-content/uploads/The-Semiconductor-Supply-Chain-Issue-Brief.pdf into the Supply Chain Explorer tool.
+This readme summarizes analytic decisions made in the process of turning https://cset.georgetown.edu/wp-content/uploads/The-Semiconductor-Supply-Chain-Issue-Brief.pdf into the datasets in this folder.

 ### Removed/altered companies relative to underlying report